Finite and Infinite Games

 I read "Finite and Infinite Games" in Jun 2020 after finishing Simon Sinek's The Infinite Game The Infinite Game builds upon the concept of finite and infinite games by Carse and applied it specifically to the business and leadership domains.

-A Bit of Optimism with Dr. James Carse
+A Bit of Optimism with Dr. James Carsecopied

 Sinek invited Dr Carse to talk about infinite games in his podcast in summer 2020.
 Sadly, Carse passed away in Sep 2020.
 I find this portion of their conversation fascinating, Dr Carse mentioned that he came to realization while discussing game theory with other professors from different disciplines in the faculty.